Emulator Issues #4635

 Has there been any kind of statement as to settings or the general expectation of Dolphin performance with this rewrite?
 I see no improvement in the emulation behavior, and I like the other new changes in post 3.0 versions, but this slowdown is HUGE... is there some way I can assist to profile and identify why it is so different?

-#36 Updated by stephen.gutknecht almost 9 years ago
+#36 Updated by stephen.gutknecht about 9 years ago

 Cool!
 Well, then R7690 I tried - running better than ever!
 I turned off the EFB to RAM.